SadAnaLoG/FlaskAIP/3_DockerizingAPP/README.md

 **Info**: using docker is very simple, you just only need to understand the basic concept.
 - **Docker Image** is adopted as the instruction for creating your web application.
-    - Including source codes, the dependencies that be used in the app.
+    - Including source codes and the dependencies that be used in the app.
-    - Generally we communicate docker images using internet sockets.
+    - Generally, we communicate docker images using internet sockets.
 - **Docker Container** is an instance that follows instructions to create an app from docker images.
     - One Container also can be built with many images that work together.
-        - You can have Python-based app image work with DB image such as SQL or Redis.
-(Here to run we use Docker-compose)
+    - You can have a Python-based app image work with DB images such as SQL or Redis.
+(Here, to run, we use Docker-compose)
     - Therefore, Container is said to be the production of dockers images.

 3. Write `dockerfile` served as an instruction to create Cats-and-Dogs app.